 So, in this bologna pictured above, which looks appetizingly like sliced turkey or chicken, it actually contains corn syrup, sodium lactate, sodium phosphates, autolyzed yeast, sodium dictate, sodium erythorbate (made from sugar), sodium nitrite, dextrose extractives, potassium phosphate, sugar, and potassium chloride.
 But here’s the secret.
-Corn syrup is sugar. dextrose extractives is sugar, sugar is sugar – this ingredient shows up 3 times in the list.
+Corn syrup is sugar. dextrose extractives are sugar, sugar is sugar – this ingredient shows up 3 times in the list.
 Autolyzed yeast is MSG.
 It’s all sugar and MSG to make things taste good.

 Does it seem reasonable to lump this meat concoction together with grass-fed fresh beef?
 Hardly.
 This brings us back to one of the key messages of LCHF.
 Eat real food.
 Don’t eat processed carbohydrates.
-But also just as important, don’t eat processed meat or oil either.
+But also just as important, don’t eat processed meat full of sugar and other additives.

 So here’s the real lesson from this study.

 - Meat and vegetable proteins are similar in terms of health.

 - Don’t eat processed foods.
 Eat real food.
 Preferably fresh.

 - Beware of overhyped ‘studies’ in the media.
 The headline usually has little to do with reality.